What is Quantitative Analysis?

 Quantitative analysis is the process of collecting and evaluating measurable and verifiable data such as revenues, market share, and wages in order to understand the behavior and performance of a business.
 In the past, business owners and company directors relied heavily on their experience and instinct when making decisions.
 However, with the era of data technology, quantitative analysis is now considered a better approach to making informed decisions.

 A quantitative analyst’s main task is to present a given hypothetical situation in terms of numerical values.
-Quantitative analysis thus helps in evaluating performance, assessing financial instruments, and making predictions.
-It encompasses four main techniques of measuring data namely: regression analysis, linear programming, factor analysis, and data mining.
+Quantitative analysis helps in evaluating performance, assessing financial instruments, and making predictions.
+It encompasses four main techniques of measuring data: regression analysis, linear programming, factor analysis, and data mining.

 Quantitative Analysis Techniques